 - assess the accuracy, validity and possible bias of sources

-Teaching and learning in the arts is based on the following two strands:
+Teaching and learning in an additional languages is based on the following strands:

-Teaching and learning in PSPE is based on the following strands:
+Teaching and learning in PSPE encompasses the following strands:

 - Active Living